Why I Quit Instant Noodles After My Fatty Liver Diagnosis

 Quinoa Noodles – these are labeled as Spaghetti, but I found them to be very thin and similar to noodles.

-Konjac Noodles – definitely give these a try if you haven’t already.
+Konjac Noodles (10-pack) – definitely give these a try if you haven’t already.
 They are my favorite!

 Conclusion

-Although most of us are addicted to instant noodles, we should not neglect their health risks, which are even worse for those who suffer from a fatty liver.
+Although most of us love instant noodles, we should not neglect their health risks, which are even worse for those who suffer from a fatty liver.

-After going through the studies mentioned in this article, it’s clear that it will be wiser if you decide to cut out refined noodles from your diet.
+After looking at the science and going through the recovery process myself, it is incredibly clear that you need to cut refined noodles from your diet.

 If you really can’t stay away from them, then you have some alternatives above.
 They will still taste good but also provide a safer, healthier alternative as long as you pair them with similarly healthy extras.